tarantool/doc/doc/1.8/book/getting_started/using_binary.rst

 For production purposes, we recommend
 `official binary packages <http://tarantool.org/download.html>`_.
-You can choose from two Tarantool versions: the stable 1.6 and the latest 1.7.
+You can choose from three Tarantool versions: the stable 1.6 or 1.7, or the latest 1.8.
-An automatic build system creates, tests and publishes 1.7 packages for every push into the 1.7 branch at
+An automatic build system creates, tests and publishes 1.8 packages for every push into the 1.8 branch at
 `Tarantool's GitHub repository <https://github.com/tarantool/tarantool>`_.

 To download and install the package that’s appropriate for your OS,